aniket-mish/coding-patterns/sliding-window/README.md

       # Update window metrics
       left += 1

-  # Local answer would be available here and we can use that to update global answer
+  # Local answer would be available here

-return global answer

   # Update the global answer based on the local answer